 The Afghanistan National Peace and Development Framework (ANPDF II) 2021 to 2025 highlights the role of Culture Heritage and Creative Economy for the development of the country.

-In line with the objectives of Afghanistan's National Programme for Culture & Creative Economy - NPCE - the Government of Italy, through the Italian Agency for Development Cooperation - IADC, has been active for the conservation of Afghanistan’s rich cultural heritage since 2010, with interventions aimed at the conservation, protection and enhancement of cultural heritage in Bamiyan and Herat.
-The NPCE defines how the Country should use its rich cultural heritage to build a national identity and sense of citizenship that rises above local enmities and perceived differences.
+Cultural tourism is seen as one of the assets in need of development.
+In line with the Afghan development policies and the objectives of Afghanistan's National Program for Culture & Creative Economy (NPCE), the government of Italy, through the Italian Agency for Development Cooperation (AICS), has been active in the conservation and enhancement of its rich cultural heritage since 2010, with interventions aimed at the conservation, protection and enhancement of cultural heritage in Bamiyan and Herat.
+The NPCE illustrates how the country should use its rich cultural heritage to build a national identity and sense of citizenship that rises above local enmities and perceived differences.

-Particular attention is given to the Bamiyan Valley, which has been included in the UNESCO World Heritage List since 2003 as “Cultural Landscape and Archaeological Remains of the Bamiyan Valley", as well as in the List of World Heritage in Danger.
-Currently the IADC manages a portfolio of 6 MEUR with three programmes supporting the Afghan Government, through UNESCO and the University of Florence, in its efforts to protect and manage the archaeological and cultural landscape of the area.
-The programmes use an integrated approach which, conceiving the site in its socio-economic and environmental context, combines urban planning, direct conservation management and enhancement actions.
+Particular attention is given to the Bamiyan Valley, which has been included in the UNESCO World Heritage List since 2003 as the "Cultural Landscape and Archaeological Remains of the Bamiyan Valley", as well as in the List of World Heritage in Danger.
+Currently, AICS Kabul manages a portfolio of 6,0 MEUR with three programs supporting the Afghan government, with initiatives executed by UNESCO and the University of Florence in its efforts to protect and manage the archaeological and cultural landscape of the area.

-All the projects are strengthening local and national awareness by means of public services offering accessible information about the historical and cultural significance of the Bamiyan sites.
-IADC also see these projects as means of improving the standards of Afghan institutions and staff through training and technical assistance, as well as a chance for job-creation and local development through sustainable tourism.
+All the projects are strengthening local and national awareness by means of public services, offering accessible information about the historical and cultural significance of the Bamiyan sites.
+AICS also see these projects as means of improving the standards of Afghan institutions and staff through training and technical assistance, as well as a chance for job-creation and local development through sustainable tourism.